OmerErkan/InfonalJavaTask/README.md

-#                    INFONAL JAVA DEVELOPER QUESTION
+#                    Infonal Java Developer Question

 This is a dynamic web project that is about user managment application.
 In this project, users can be added, deleted, and updated to in database and showed them in browser.

-#                   GENERAL REQUIREMENTS
+#                   General Requirements

 Eclipse,
 Spring framewrok,